erankova/Medical_Question_NLP/README.md

 Now that we have our base model, we can finetune our `MultiNomialNB` to see if we can improve our scores.

-> For each subsequent model we try going forward we will utilize `RandomizedSearchCV` to tune our parameters and perform cross validation since it is less computationally costy and will save us some time while giving us direction about our model performance.
+> For each subsequent model we try going forward, we will utilize `RandomizedSearchCV` to tune our parameters and perform cross validation since it is less computationally costy than `GridSearchCV` and will save us some time while giving us direction about our model performance.

 We also try a `ComplementNB` model since it is supposed to be great for class imbalance.
 After hyperparameter tuning and cross validation however, we see our tuned `MultiNomialNB` performs significantly better on our F1 score.